Portsmouth Water Supply Status Report

 The City of Portsmouth Water and Planning Departments have joined Strawbery Banke to create a major new exhibit, funded in part by the Roger A. and Theresa S. Thompson Foundation.
 “Water Has a Memory: Preserving Strawbery Banke and Portsmouth from Sea Level Rise” is a major contribution to the effort to educate the public about the damage already being done to the historic landscapes of the Northeast – specifically the Seacoast – from the consequences of sea level rise.
 The new exhibits tells that story over time, introduces the City’s “Think Blue” suggestions for ways individuals can make a difference in mitigating the effects, including water efficiency measures they can take.

-Water operations staff continue to assess the supply conditions and will provide updates at least monthly.
+Water operations staff are continuously assessing our supply conditions and will provide additional updates as needed.

 Rainfall events in July and August have improved water supply conditions considerably since their low point at the end of June 2021, when we were experiencing very dry weather.
 Rainfall the past two months has totaled almost 14 inches.
 Continued wet weather as a result of Hurricane Ida is anticipated over the next day or two.
 The following graphic shows the past twelve month history for precipitation:

 RIVER FLOW AND RESERVOIR LEVEL